Consumer_Finance - Predatory Lending

 What is predatory lending?

 Predatory lending is a term used to describe a wide range of unfair financial practices.
-In short, it defines any lending practice that imposes unfair or abusive terms on a borrower through deceptive, coercive, exploitative or unscrupulous actions for a loan that a borrower doesn’t need, doesn’t want or can’t afford.
+Anny lending practice that imposes unfair or abusive terms on a borrower.
+This is done through deceptive, coercive, exploitative or unscrupulous actions for a loan that a borrower doesn’t need, doesn’t want or can’t afford.
 By definition, predatory lending benefits the lender and ignores or hinders the borrower’s ability to repay the debt.

 Predatory lending practices often try to take advantage of a borrower’s lack of understanding about loans, terms or finances.
 They also prey on people who do not qualify for conventional loans or lines of credit due to credit problems, unemployment, and/or lack of collateral.
 These lenders target people in need immediate cash for emergencies such as paying medical bills, making a home repair or car payment.